Education: we all have a role to play

 Chan-Hu made sure to highlight some positive experiences of diversity and inclusion in Northern Ireland education:

-Chan-Hu said that integration is not about giving up our own characters, nor to focus on their differences: “The hope I have is that integrated education concentrates on viewing any child, pupil or student as a person.”
+Chan-Hu said that integration is not about giving up our own characters, nor focusing on their differences: “The hope I have is that integrated education concentrates on viewing any child, pupil or student as a person.”

 Learning across divides

-This was well demonstrated in a video played to the audience:
+This was well demonstrated in a video recording of a previous conference presentation:

 A greater role for parents